She “can’t live” without energy drinks.

 “My day just feels really dull and dismal without energy drinks,” Gill said.
 “I need them to make my days vibrant and exciting.”

-This feeling is shared throughout the rest of the cross country team.
-Before their practices and meets, the extra boost of caffeine serves as a pick-me-up for the runners.
+According to Gill, this feeling is shared throughout the rest of the cross country team.
+Before their practices and meets, the extra boost of caffeine serves as a pick-me-up for many runners.

 “My teammates [and I] have to drink energy drinks because it gets really difficult, especially if you’re taking hard classes that require a heavy homework load at night,” Gill said.

-Students aren’t the only ones facing this epidemic.
-Trent Landry, Computer Science I and AP Computer Science Principles teacher, has “at least two energy drinks every day.”
+Students aren’t the only ones who face this epidemic.
+Trent Landry, Computer Science I and AP Computer Science Principles teacher, drinks “at least two energy drinks every day.”

 “I think they’re great,” Landry said.
 “I love energy drinks and they love me.”